Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/host_server_setup_centos.md

 #### **CentOS 7** Host Server Setup

 * This alpha build uses `islandora-docker.com` as the test domain along with the Docker Compose service names e.g. `mysql, fedora, apache` etc.
+     * If your institution's server uses real DNS, then skip the next step.
+If not, please proceed with the following:
      * To ensure this domain resolves properly, one will need to edit the servers and/or their own local `/etc/hosts` file.
          * Open up a terminal and enter: `sudo vi /etc/hosts`
               * Add one or more of the following: (**Examples ONLY**)